 Biology or Microbiology

-Biology is also one of the best degrees for doing well on the MCAT, or the Medical College Admission Test.
-Approximately 75 percent of the MCAT covers biological topics, so biology majors have a head start when it comes to studying for the MCAT.
+Biology will also prepare you for the Medical College Admission Test (MCAT).
+Around 75% of the MCAT covers biological topics.
+So, biology majors have a head start in studying for the exam.

 Chemistry or Biochemistry